cagataytuylu/cagataytuylu/README.md

 He writes about Data Science and Machine Learning.

-- 🌱 I’m currently learning: Advanced Big Data & Data Science At Scale Bootcamp and AWS MAchine Learning Nanodegree
+- 🌱 I’m currently learning: Advanced Big Data & Data Science At Scale Bootcamp and AWS Machine Learning Nanodegree
 - 📫 How to reach me: cagatay.tuylu@gmail.com

 ## 📬 Get in touch